namhyung/uftrace/doc/uftrace-script.md

 OPTIONS
 =======
 -F *FUNC*, \--filter=*FUNC*
 :   Set filter to trace selected functions only.
-This option can be used more than once.
+This option can be used more
+    than once.
 See 'uftrace-replay' for details.

 -N *FUNC*, \--notrace=*FUNC*
-:   Set filter not to trace selected functions (or the functions called underneath them).
+:   Set filter not to trace selected functions (or the functions called
+    underneath them).
 This option can be used more than once.
-See 'uftrace-replay' for details.
+See `uftrace-replay` for details.

 -T *TRG*, \--trigger=*TRG*
 :   Set trigger on selected functions.
 This option can be used more than once.
     See 'uftrace-replay' for details.

 -t *TIME*, \--time-filter=*TIME*
 :   Do not show functions which run under the time threshold.
-If some functions explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.
+If some functions
+    explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.

 \--tid=*TID*[,*TID*,...]
 :   Only print functions called by the given threads.
-To see the list of threads in the data file, you can use `uftrace report --threads` or `uftrace info`.
+To see the list of
+    threads in the data file, you can use `uftrace report --threads` or `uftrace info`.
 This option can also be used more than once.

 -D *DEPTH*, \--depth *DEPTH*
 :   Set trace limit in nesting level.

 -r *RANGE*, \--time-range=*RANGE*
 :   Only show functions executed within the time RANGE.
-The RANGE can be \<start\>~\<stop\> (separated by "~") and one of \<start\> and \<stop\> can be omitted.
+The RANGE can be
+    \<start\>~\<stop\> (separated by "~") and one of \<start\> and \<stop\> can be omitted.
 The \<start\> and \<stop\> are timestamp or elapsed time if they have \<time_unit\> postfix, for example '100us'.
 The timestamp or elapsed time can be shown with `-f time` or `-f elapsed` option respectively.

 -S *SCRIPT_PATH*, \--script=*SCRIPT_PATH*
 :   Add a script to do additional work at the entry and exit of function.
     The type of script is detected by the postfix such as '.py' for python.

 \--record COMMAND [*command-options*]
 :   Record a new trace before running a given script.

---match=*TYPE*
+\--match=*TYPE*
 :   Use pattern match using TYPE.
 Possible types are `regex` and `glob`.
     Default is `regex`.

 EXAMPLES
 ========
 The uftrace tool supports script execution for each function entry and exit.
 The supported script is only Python 2.7 as of now.

 The user can write four functions. 'uftrace_entry' and 'uftrace_exit' are executed whenever each function is executed at the entry and exit.
 However 'uftrace_begin' and 'uftrace_end' are only executed once when the target program begins and ends.

     $ cat scripts/simple.py
     def uftrace_begin(ctx):